wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh is a free, open source, and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
 To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.

 The Wazuh central components include the Wazuh indexer, the Wazuh server, and the Wazuh dashboard.
-They are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.
-Each component can be installed in unattended mode using an automated script, or manually, by following detailed step-by-step instructions.
+With this guided installation, you install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment depending on the environment needs.
+A distributed deployment provides high availability and scalability of the product.

+Alternatively, you can check our :ref:`Wazuh quickstart <quickstart>` to learn how to install all the central components on the same host using the unattended installation script.
+With Wazuh quickstart, you install and configure the Wazuh in just a few minutes.

 Installing the Wazuh central components
 ---------------------------------------

-You can install all the Wazuh components on the same server, as an all-in-one deployment, or on different servers as a distributed deployment.
-A distributed deployment provides high availability and scalability of the product.

 Follow this installation workflow to install Wazuh.